teamhyena/DisasterAwareness/README.md

 ##### GitKraken or SourceTree or Any git client

-Visit https://www.gitkraken.com/ and follow the instructions for installion on your particular platform
+Visit https://www.gitkraken.com/ and follow the instructions for installion on your particular platform.

 ##### Visual Studio

+Visit https://www.visualstudio.com/ and follow the instructions for installion.

 ```
 During installation make sure to select the packages indicated below along with any others you would like